The Women's Cycling Awards 2020 candidates

 Belles on Bikes is a network of 12 inclusive women's cycling groups in Scotland that offer free rides for women of different backgrounds and abilities.
 The groups are run by volunteers who support other women to get cycling in a friendly and relaxed environment.
 Groups hold a variety of rides, from leisurely paced jaunts to longer routes heading further afield.
 Each group is run locally, but with the same ethos: to empower women, increase cycling confidence and a create social safe space.
 Belles volunteer leaders receive training in ride leading, first aid and basic bike maintenance.

 Cycle Sisters is an Walthamstow based Muslim women cycle group set up after realising there was a need for a culturally-appropriate cycling group aimed at Muslim women.
 The committee were impressed providing regular cycling opportunities to a group currently very underrepresented in the activity.
 They meet for weekly social rides and also have monthly rides on Saturday mornings.
 As well as being fun and great exercise, the rides hope to build confidence of riding on the road by cycling as part of a group.
+They now have three groups in Walthamstow, Chingford and Redbridge and are planning to expand further with more groups.

 Team Glow is a women's cycling group and network in Greater Manchester and the North West.
 Their aim is to bring women together and get out riding their bikes.
 Catering for women who are interested in cycling - everyday cyclists, mountain bikers, e-bikers, aspiring racers and happy tourers.
 They also take part in sportives and organise tours, as well as offering training for their members to enable them to be confident and lead rides.
 Their inclusive and open nature welcomes anyone who identifies as a woman, regardless of age, disability, ethnic origin, religion or belief, sexual orientation, marital status or nationality.